webdna/commerce-order-notes/README.md

-# Commerce Order Notes plugin for Craft CMS 3.x
+# Commerce Order Notes plugin for Craft CMS 4.x

 Add notes to an order, they can also affect price.

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 4 and Craft Commerce 4.

 ## Installation